 • Feedback meeting: I meet with you for an extended appointment to discuss the results and recommendations from the evaluation.

-• Written report: I provide a comprehensive written report that summarizes relevant history and test results, formulates a learning/processing profile, states diagnoses (when indicated), and details specific and individualized recommendations.
+• Written report: I provide a comprehensive written report that summarizes the relevant history and test results, formulates a learning/processing profile, states diagnoses (when indicated), and details specific and individualized recommendations.
 When evaluation results indicate the presence of a diagnosable condition, the diagnoses are clearly stated and explained in the report.